 Ripping paper is an excellent fine motor activity and toddlers love it!

-I then encouraged him to crumple and squeeze each piece into a small ball, explaining that these would be our paintbrushes.
+I then encouraged him to crumple and squeeze each piece into a small ball.
+I explained that these would be our paintbrushes.

 Once we had our three paper balls, we were ready to paint!